tottaka/SharpPi/README.md

 # SharpPi
-SharpPi is a high-level C# wrapper/utility library for the [Raspberry Pi](https://www.raspberrypi.org/) running [Raspbain Linux](https://www.raspberrypi.org/downloads/raspbian/).
+SharpPi is a large project.
+It aims to combine many wrapper/utility libraries into a simple to use, high-level API for the [Raspberry Pi](https://www.raspberrypi.org/) and was designed to run on [Raspbain Linux](https://www.raspberrypi.org/downloads/raspbian/).
 The low-level API will be exposed soon, once it's cleaned up.

 # Features